Stop losing winnable deals

 Stick to the most important details, set a time limit at the beginning, and keep one eye on the clock so as not to run over time.

-Get started with this QBR example
+Get started with this QBR agenda template

 Introductions